 If you have a pet who sheds, that pet has fur.
 If you have a pet that does not shed, that pet may still be said to have fur, but their ‘fur’ is actually more like hair.
 On a chemical basis, fur and hair are the same – both are made of keratin – so what’s the difference?

-Well hair or fur is coloured by melanin.
+Hair or fur is coloured by a natural pigment called melanin.
 Pigment cells in the root of the hair or fur produce this chemical pigment as the hair or fur grows and this pigment gives the hair or fur a visible colour.
 As humans and animals age, these pigment cells start to die off and as they vanish the hair or fur grows in without a pigment.
 This gives the hair or fur a grey, silver or white appearance.
-This does not happen all at once, which is why humans and animal alike tend to go grey slowly.
+This does not happen all at once, which is why humans and animals alike tend to go grey slowly.
 Most humans will eventually find themselves completely grey, while most animals will not lose all of their pigment resulting in that familiar salt and pepper muzzle we all love.

-Grey hair or fur is more noticeable on dark colored animals because of the contrast, but lighter colored animals can also go grey.
+Grey hair or fur is more noticeable on dark coloured animals because of the contrast, but lighter coloured animals can also go grey.
 If you have a blond animal, like a golden retriever, you may notice their muzzle going lighter over time instead of noticing a distinct grey colour.
-Now, if you have a white colored animal, then you likely won’t notice any difference in their coat as they age because white fur is already lacking melanin, so there is no pigment for it to lose!
+Now, if you have a white coloured animal, then you likely won’t notice any difference in their coat as they age because white fur is already lacking melanin, so there is no pigment for it to lose!